huonglt/Burger-ReactJS/README.md

-This little app is a rewrite of the same Burger Builder app I wrote awhile ago which was using AngularJS, HTMl5, and Bootstrap.
-Other build tools were grunt and bower.
+This little app is a rewrite of the same Burger Builder app which I wrote a while ago using AngularJS, HTML5, and Bootstrap.
+Build tools were grunt and bower.

-I replace it with ReactJS, Redux, React-Boostrap, Babel for ES6.
+I replace it here with ReactJS, Redux, React-Boostrap, Babel for ES6.
 Build tools are web-pack, and yarn.
 Yarn is a tool to manage npm packages.
 I found it easier to use than npm

 The test module for this app will be added later.